minprog/cs50x-1718-1819/practice/20 recrypt/recrypt.md

 ### Step 2
-Before starting to implement this, try to think how you’re going to do this mapping.
+Before starting to implement this, try to think how you're going to do this mapping.
 There is a very simple way of doing this.
-The code that you add doesn’t have to be more than 3 lines.
+The code that you add doesn't have to be more than 3 lines.

 ### Step 3
 Implement your solution, and test.
 Do you get the same output as the examples?